Simple Tricks For Arranging Furniture Around Your TV

 With an L-shaped arrangement, it allows free lines of sight with the television.
 And it opens up an easy path for entering and exiting the area.

-Also, this arrangement takes up two-thirds as much space as a U-shaped layout.
-And it places less focus on the television.
+This arrangement also takes up two-thirds as much space as a U-shaped layout and places less focus on the television.

 Best of all, an L-shaped arrangement is perfect for TV setups in a corner pocket of the room.
 So, some furniture can be dedicated to the television completely, while the rest serves as traditional living room fare.